 Parents should label all items of clothing clearly with their child’s name.

 On health and safety grounds we do not allow children to wear jewellery in our school.
 The exceptions to this rule are small ear-ring studs in pierced ears.

 We expect the children to remove these objects during PE and games.
 The school cannot take responsibility for removing earrings.
 If you or your child have not removed ear-rings they will be taped over to secure your child’s safety.

 Children come to school to learn.
-Fashion items are best kept for home this includes accessories such as make-up, nail polish, hair gel and jewellery other than stud earrings.
+Fashion items are best kept for home and this includes accessories such as make-up, nail polish, hair gel and jewellery other than stud earrings.
 Parents should also be aware that tattoos, including temporary tattoos, are not permitted.

 The school does not permit children to have haircuts that could serve as a distraction to other children.
 This includes hair colourings and shaved designs.
 Long hair on both girls and boys, should be tied back neatly.
 This is for reasons of smartness, appearance and health and safety.

 The wearing of a hijab (headscarf) in plain burgundy, grey or black for religious reasons is permitted.

 It is dangerous for children to wear shoes with platform soles or high heels in school, we do not allow this.
 If children cannot tie laces parents should ensure children their children have shoes with Velcro fastenings or buckles.

 Initially children will be spoken to by staff and may be provided with a spare uniform.